The Quick and Dirty Guide to Clean Cutting and Bulking

 Nutrition isn’t the only component to training, either.
 Mental state is incredibly important, as is your performance in the gym.
 If you’re not mentally ready to cut or bulk, you’re going to have a bad time.
 Additionally, stress levels can sabotage even the most dedicated training regiment, as can not getting enough sleep.

 The number one rule of a clean bulk is that food quality (and quantity) still counts.
 You’re not just putting on weight willy-nilly and hoping enough of it’s muscle.
-Cheat meals aside, you still want to avoid refined sugars, simple carbs, and over-processed foods.
+Cheat meals aside, you still want to avoid refined sugars, simple carbohydrates, and over-processed foods.
 Simple, whole foods almost always pack a bigger nutrient-punch and keep you full longer.

 First and foremost, get your protein.
 You cannot starve muscle of its building blocks and still expect it to build.
 Make sure you’re getting at least a gram of protein per pound of body weight.
 Next comes fat.
 Depending on what works well for your digestion system, look for 15-20 percent of your intake to come from fats (this should work out to about .3 grams per pound).
 The rest is carbs.
 Choose wisely — sweet potatoes, brown rice, beans, and quinoa are all satiating sources of carbs that don’t come with extra ingredients.

 To have the most successful bulk, stop thinking of it as bulking.
 Seriously.
 You’re not bulking.
 You’re just fueling your body.
 Ignore that you have a calorie surplus.
 Aim to meet your macros daily, and view everything that goes into your mouth as fuel.
 That donut?
 Fuel.
 That prime rib?
 Fuel.
 A truckload of broccoli?
 Fuel.
 All of it.You decide the quality of that fuel.
 Now, this doesn’t mean cheat meals are out.
 You still need them to be psychologically happy, and they’re easier to manage on a bulk than a cut.
 BUT, a bulk is not several months of cheat meals.
-Get rid of that nonsense.

 When you’re getting ready to cut, you’ll obviously need to figure out your calorie deficit.
 Generally speaking, a pound of fat is equal to 3500 calories, and you shouldn’t aim to lose more than one and a half pounds per week.
 So, depending on your goals, you want to be in a caloric deficit of 500-750 calories per day.
 Make sure this is subtracted from your maintenance requirement and not your bulking requirement.